gmrock/gmrock.github.io/_posts/2023-03-05-Raspberry-Pi-as-OpenWrt-router.md

 Navigate to [openwrt firmware selector page](https://firmware-selector.openwrt.org/){:target="_blank"} and search for `Raspberry Pi`.
 Choose the model which you will be using.

 #### Step 2:
 Before downloading the firmware, we will add few more packages that we want to be included in the firmware (this can be done later too after the entire setup).
 The additional package is the driver for [TP-Link USB-Ethernet-Adapter-Gigabit-Switch](https://www.amazon.com/USB-Ethernet-Adapter-Gigabit-Switch/dp/B09GRL3VCN){:target="_blank"}.
-We will using this as the 2nd LAN port for [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target="_blank"} (as it has only 1 LAN port on the board).
+We will using this as the 2nd LAN port for Raspberry Pi (as it has only 1 LAN port on the board).
 Expand `Customize installed packages and/or first boot script` and under `Installed Packages` add the below line towards the end.

 ```
 kmod-mii kmod-crypto-sha256 kmod-usb-net-cdc-ether kmod-usb-net-cdc-ncm kmod-usb-net kmod-usb-net-asix-ax88179 luci